Antimullerian Hormone (AMH) and Ovarian Reserve

 AMH and What It Means:

-• Birth control pills, pregnancy, and day of cycle do not influence AMH.
+- Birth control pills, pregnancy, and the day of the cycle do not influence AMH.

 Your Results:

 After your simple blood test, you will receive a number indicating the amount of AMH within your body.
-A level less than 0.2-0.5 nd/mL is commonly associated with an increased chance of cancelled IVF cycle, poor response, and fewer eggs retrieved from the ovaries.
+A level less than 0.2-0.5 nd/mL is commonly associated with an increased chance of a canceled IVF cycle, poor response, and fewer eggs retrieved from the ovaries.
 Levels greater than 2.5 ng/mL are associated with greater egg production and a better potential for fertility.
-If your AMH is high (greater than 3.6 ng/mL) you may be at a higher risk for ovarian hyperstimulation.
+If your AMH is high (greater than 3.6 ng/mL), you may be at a higher risk for ovarian hyperstimulation.

 If you’re interested in testing your AMH level, please feel free to ask one of our nurses at your next visit.
 We would be happy to further explain this test, its benefits and limitations.